Jørgen Roed: Artistic and academic career in Denmark

-In the summer of 1843 he was invited to become a member of the Academy based on a portrait he made of J.C.
-Drewsen.
-He submitted a portrait of sculptor H.V.
-Bissen for his admission piece, and was accepted into the Academy as a portraitist in 1844.
-These monumentally conceived painting set the standard for his many solidly produced portraits in the years to come.
+In the summer of 1843 he was invited to become a member of the Academy based on a portrait he made of Johan Christian Drewsen.
+He submitted a portrait of sculptor H. V. Bissen for his admission piece, and was accepted into the Academy as a portraitist in 1844.
+These monumentally conceived paintings set the standard for his many solidly produced portraits in the years to come.

-He traveled to Dresden in September 1850, and again in April–November 1851.
+He traveled to Dresden in September 1850, and again from April–November 1851.

-He traveled from November 1861-March 1862, travelling to London for the World’s Exhibition where his work was on display, and then to Paris, Florence and Rome.
-After his return to Denmark he was named professor at the Academy’s School of Model Painting in 1862.
+He traveled from November 1861 to March 1862, first to London for the World's Exhibition where his work was on display, and then to Paris, Florence and Rome.
+After his return to Denmark he was named professor at the Academy's School of Model Painting in 1862.
 He traveled again to Italy between August and November, 1871 (Pompeii, Capri, Rome), to Berlin July–August 1873 and to Paris August–September 1878 for the World Exhibition.